 What is the difference between FVLCOD and Value in Use?+

-Fair Value Less Costs of Disposal (FVLCOD) represents the price receivable from selling the asset to a third party in an orderly market transaction, net of direct disposal costs.
-It reflects a market participant perspective and is measured in accordance with IFRS 13.
-Value in Use (VIU) is the present value of the future cash flows that the specific entity expects to generate from the asset’s continued use, based on entity-specific projections and a pre-tax discount rate.
-VIU uses management’s internal forecasts rather than market participant assumptions, making it inherently more subjective.
+FVLCOD is the exit price from selling the asset to a third party in an orderly market transaction, net of direct disposal costs, measured under IFRS 13.
+Value in Use (VIU) is the present value of future cash flows the specific entity expects from the asset’s continued use, based on entity-specific projections discounted at a pre-tax rate.
+VIU is more subjective as it relies on management’s internal forecasts rather than market participant assumptions.

 How does climate change affect IAS 36 impairment testing?+

-Although IAS 36 does not mention climate change explicitly, climate-related factors can trigger impairment indicators listed in the standard.
-New emissions-reducing legislation may significantly increase operating costs, reducing a CGU’s projected cash flows.
-A voluntary commitment to decarbonise operations may lead to earlier-than-planned asset retirements.
-A shift in customer preferences toward sustainable products can erode demand.
-Increasing climate-related risk premiums may raise the discount rate used in VIU calculations, reducing recoverable amount.
-Entities operating in carbon-intensive industries or those with significant stranded-asset exposure must evaluate these factors carefully at each reporting date.
+Although IAS 36 does not explicitly mention climate change, climate-related factors can trigger impairment indicators listed in the standard.
+New emissions legislation may raise operating costs, reducing a CGU’s projected cash flows.
+Voluntary decarbonisation commitments may lead to earlier asset retirements.
+Increasing climate risk premiums can raise the discount rate in VIU calculations, reducing recoverable amount.
+Entities in carbon-intensive industries must evaluate these factors carefully at each reporting date.

 What is a Cash-Generating Unit and how is it identified?+

-A Cash-Generating Unit is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or asset groups.
-CGU identification is highly judgement-driven and should mirror how management monitors operations and makes decisions about the business.
-In practice, a CGU may correspond to a retail store, a product line, a business unit, or a geographic segment.
-The defining criterion is independence of cash inflows, if cash flows from a group of assets are inseparable from the broader operations, a larger CGU may be appropriate.
+A CGU is the smallest identifiable group of assets generating cash inflows largely independent of other assets or groups.
+CGU identification is highly judgement-driven and should mirror how management monitors operations.
+In practice, a CGU may be a retail store, product line, business unit, or geographic segment.
+The defining criterion is independence of cash inflows.

 When is it sufficient to calculate only FVLCOD or only VIU?+

-IAS 36 does not require both measures to be calculated in every case.
+IAS 36 does not require both measures in every case.
 If FVLCOD can be readily determined and exceeds the carrying amount, there is no impairment and VIU need not be calculated.
-Conversely, if an asset is held for its ongoing use and there is no plan to sell it, VIU may be the more relevant and readily determinable measure.
-An entity calculates only one if it is clear that one measure alone exceeds carrying amount, saving time and complexity without compromising accuracy.
+If an asset is held purely for ongoing use with no plan to sell, VIU may be the more readily determinable measure.
+An entity calculates only whichever is clearly sufficient.

 (Qualified) Chartered Accountant – ICAP